marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 The following codes can be used to:

-1. Process and check camera trap images
+1. Create Image Inventory
+2. Extract Exif data
+3. Perform basic checks
+4. Group images into captures
-2. Inspect potential issues to resolve/waive them
+5. Inspect potential issues to resolve/waive them
-3. Obtain a cleaned inventory of the processed camera trap images
+6. Obtain a cleaned inventory of the processed camera trap images
-4. Re-name all images
+7. Re-name all images

 The following examples were run with the following settings: